nx2177/123456/README.md

 - Each agent encapsulates its own LLM logic

 This mimics real-world asynchronous collaboration between different intelligent components, as if each agent is a separate entity with its own brain.
-Each resume passes through a **multi-agent scoring pipeline**, with each agent evaluating a specific dimension:

 ---